ACL Surgery and DoDMERB: Clearance, Waiver, and Timeline Guide

 • Retained hardware is NOT an automatic DQ.
 Only disqualifying under specific conditions.

-DoDMERB applies two ACL rules independently, and your student can be disqualified under either one or both.
+DoDMERB evaluates two conditions within the same provision, and your student can be disqualified under either one or both.

-Decision tree showing DoDMERB ACL disqualification paths: time-based 9-month rule and symptom-based clause evaluated independently
+Decision tree showing DoDMERB ACL disqualification paths: time-based 12-month rule and symptom-based condition evaluated independently

-Both triggers are evaluated independently.
-Clearing the 9-month window is not enough if symptoms remain.
+Both conditions are evaluated independently.
+Clearing the 12-month window is not enough if symptoms remain.

-After this step, you know exactly which DQ clause applies to your student's situation: time, symptoms, or both.
+After this step, you know exactly which condition in Section 6.18.d(4) applies to your student's situation: time, symptoms, or both.

 Related: Musculoskeletal DoDMERB Disqualifications: Complete Guide